YGGDRASIL

 Terminal

-Creates a temporary, local-only worktree with a random name.
-Carries your uncommitted changes.
+Creates a named, local-only sandbox and carries your staged, unstaged, and untracked changes.
 Never pushes to remote.

 Terminal

 Liked the result?
-Apply the file changes back to your origin directory.
+Copy changed sandbox files back to your origin directory with backups.

 Terminal